oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/06-security-observability/security-observability.md

 ## Introduction

 This next series of labs is focused on implementing tools to enforce security, governance, and observability of your cluster.
-There are a wide variety of open source tools that can be leveraged to help accomplish these initiatives...we'll look at just a few.
+There are a wide variety of open source tools that can be leveraged to help accomplish these initiatives... we'll look at just a few.

 **Estimated module duration** 30 mins.